soumik12345/soumik12345/README.md

 - 💼 I have formerly worked at [Weights & Biases](https://wandb.ai/site) as a Machine Learning Engineer.
 - 👷‍♂️ I'm currently working actively on developer tooling for AI Engineers.
 - 🌱 I'm currently learning about Diffusion Models, and Multi-modal ML models.
-- 👬 I would love to collaborate on interesting ML projects and implementations of ML Research Papers (if I have the bandwidth).
 - 📲 You can reach me at soumik@roboflow.com or on my social media profiles
   - [twitter.com/soumikrakshit96](https://twitter.com/soumikrakshit96)
   - [linkedin.com/in/soumikrakshit](https://linkedin.com/in/soumikrakshit)